10 Best Spots on Earth to Watch the Auroras

 Like the other four northern destinations, the town of Kangerlussuaq is beneath the auroral oval; and like Tromsø and Murmansk, it's north of the Arctic Circle.
 What makes Kangerlussuaq an exceptional viewing location is its annual 300 days (and nights) of clear skies [source: WOGAC], give or take, and its stunning lack of light pollution.
 The chances of seeing at least one spectacular Northern Lights display during a stay here are pretty high.

-The area is quite undeveloped.
-Getting around means traveling by dog sleds and snowmobiles, and lodging is limited -- a hotel, a couple of cabins, rented rooms in village homes [source: Mother Nature Network].
-For some, this may exclude Kangerlussuaq from the borealis tour; for others, it will make it the first stop.
+The area is not as developed as others on this list.
+Getting around means traveling by dog sleds and snowmobiles, and there's the limited lodging you have to deal with — a hotel, a couple of cabins, rented rooms in village homes [source: Mother Nature Network].
+For some, this might take Kangerlussuaq out of the Northern Lights tour; for others, it will make it the first stop.

-The Northern Lights, while rare by a global perspective, are positively common compared to their southern counterparts.
-To have a decent shot at seeing the aurora australis, one must go to greater extremes ...
+The Northern Lights, while rare from a global perspective, are positively common compared to their southern counterparts.
+To have a decent shot at seeing the aurora australis, one must go to greater extremes.

 Doug Allan/The Image Bank/Getty Images